munificent/craftinginterpreters/book/representing-code.md

 ^code ast-printer

 As you can see, it implements the visitor interface.
-That means we need a visit method for each of the four expression types we have so far:
+That means we need visit methods for each of the expression types we have so far:

 ^code visit-methods (2 before, 1 after)